jesi-rgb/alzulejo/README.md

 ### Octagon-Square (4.8.8)
 Complex tiling where each vertex is surrounded by one square and two octagons, creating the classic Islamic geometric pattern.

+### Rhombitrihexagonal (3.4.6.4)
+Semi-regular tessellation combining triangles, squares, and hexagons in a complex pattern where each vertex has three different polygon types.

+### Snub Square (3.3.4.3.4)
+Chiral tessellation featuring squares and triangles arranged in a twisted, asymmetric pattern that creates dynamic visual movement.

 ## Advanced Features